Pranet25/Plant-leaf-disease-detection-using-CNN/README.md

 # 🌿 Plant Leaf Disease Detection using CNN

-This project is a **Plant Leaf Disease Detection system** that uses a Convolutional Neural Network (CNN) to classify images of potato and tomato leaves into various disease categories or healthy classes.
+This project is a **Plant Leaf Disease Detection system** that uses a Convolutional Neural Network (CNN) to classify images of potato, tomato and bell pepper leaves into various disease categories or healthy classes.
 The project also provides remedial measures for detected diseases.

 ---